aaqibhabib/uber-trips/README.md

 passenger_name | Danielle+Daffodil | Passenger name, must be URI encoded. *Optional*
 start_hour | 14 | Searches for trips that started this UTC hour.
 Any value 0-23 is valid. *Optional*

-Includes driver names, passenger names, and histrogram of which hour trips started
+Includes driver names, passenger names, and histogram of which hour trips started

 ### Option:
 #### /api/search/?all=true